What you need to bring, what to do with your things and the rules of the exam room.

 Feeling ill during an exam

-If you think illness may have affected your performance during the exam, you must inform the Assessments Manager or Departmental Business Manager immediately, in writing.
-Find out more about mitigating and extenuating circumstances.
+If you think illness may have affected your performance during the exam, you must contact your department immediately, in writing.
+Find out more about extenuating circumstances.